|Nutritional Guidelines (per serving)|

-Pulpo Gallego, or Galician-style octopus, is a popular tapa (or appetizer) served all over Spain today.
+Pulpo gallego, or Galician-style octopus, is a popular tapa (appetizer) served all over Spain today.
 It originated in the northwestern Spanish region of Galicia, where octopus is a specialty and a common catch for local fishermen.

-This tapa recipe could not be easier.
+This tapa recipe is easy, despite its unusual star ingredient.
 It is simply cooked octopus served with boiled potatoes, olive oil, and sweet Spanish paprika.

 - 4 large potatoes